-Reasons to Consider Using this Template
+Reasons to Consider Using a Template

 The template is a skeleton that you can “flesh out” by adding readings, lecture notes, slides, or written content, discussion questions, videos, assignments, and so on.
-It can be used as a foundation for delivering your course entirely asynchronously, or a way of organizing “add-ons” for a class that also meets by videoconference.

 Advanced users can also include additional items like reading quizzes to the modules if desired.

-How to Import a Template into Your Course
+Importing a Template into Your Course

 Customizing the Template